-if_true a string expression whose value the function takes if the test is successful.
+if\true a string expression whose value the function takes if the test is successful.

-if_false an optional string expression whose value the function takes if the test fails.
+if\false an optional string expression whose value the function takes if the test fails.
 If this argument is omitted, the function takes on the value of a null string.

-Examples: Assume when connecting to most systems with a Username "GUEST", a password is usually not required.
-Set the Username variable "usr" to the text "person".
-Then, if the Username is NOT "GUEST", ask for a Password:
+Assume when connecting to most systems with the username "GUEST," a password is usually not required.
+Set the username variable "usr" to the text "person."
+Then, if the username is NOT "GUEST," ask for a password:

 '''

 EFT> set var usr person

-EFT> {nes(upper(usr),"GUEST","ask -prompt " "Password? "" pass")}
+EFT> {nes(upper(usr), "GUEST", "ask -prompt " "Password? "" pass")}

 Password?

 '''

-In this example, since the username specified was not "guest", the user was prompted for a password.
+In this example, since the username specified was not "guest," the user was prompted for a password.

-Now, set the Username variable "usr" to the text "guest".
-Then, if the Username is not "guest", ask for a Password:
+Now, set the username variable "usr" to the text "guest."
+Then, if the username is not "guest," ask for a password:

 '''

 EFT> set var usr guest

-EFT> {nes(upper(usr),"GUEST","ask -prompt " "Password? "" pass")}
+EFT> {nes(upper(usr), "GUEST", "ask -prompt " "Password? "" pass")}

 EFT>

 '''

-In most cases, when using a Username "guest" to make a connection, if a Password is required (and known) it can be automatically set to the correct input.
-To try this, set the Username variable "usr" to the text "guest", set the password to "netex":
+In most cases, when using a username "guest" to make a connection, if a password is required (and known) it can be automatically set to the correct input.
+To try this, set the username variable "usr" to the text "guest," set the password to "netex":

+'''

-''' EFT> set var usr guest
+EFT> set var usr guest

 EFT> {eqs(lower(usr), "guest", "set var pass netex")}

 EFT>

 '''